 There are two ways to use the search function; you can either use it within a single conversation or run an encompassing search across every chat thread on your device.
 While the latter is slower than the former, what you end up doing should depend on the circumstances of the message search.

-If you’re looking for old messages on your iPhone without scrolling for miles, here is the correct way to go about finding old messages using the search box.
+If you’re looking for old text messages on your iPhone without scrolling for miles, here is the correct way to go about finding old messages using the search box.

 - Open the Messages app on your iPhone.